karageee/karageee/README.md

 ### You called me?:wave:
 Hi, My name is <a href="https://www.github.com/karageee">Gilbert</a>.
-I just freshly graduated with a **Bachelor degree of Computer Science.** I'm also quite a weeb and got teased because of it for a bit.
+I just freshly graduated with a **Bachelor degree of Computer Science.** I'm also quite a weeb.
 I always keep up with the current tech trends and try to learn new stuff that the global market wants.

 I mostly use these programming languages during my university years and still does now:
 - Python